Written by Dr. Nerina Wilkinson – Expert Facial & Breast Plastic Surgeon

 Now that we live longer and understand the power of embracing healthy lifestyles, looking as young as one feels has become the norm.
-As such, Rhytidectomy, better known as a facelift, is no longer the domain of the rich and famous, but people from all walks of life are opting for either some form of a face lift or rejuvenation procedures at a younger age.
+As such, Rhytidectomy, better known as facelift surgery, is no longer the domain of the rich and famous, but people from all walks of life are opting for some kind of facelift procedure from a much younger age than 10 years ago, and for the “younger” patients, this often comes in the form of a short scar facelift (or the BELLA Lift at our practice).
 And quite rightly so.
-Why should the sad effects of gravity – sagging jowls, baggy eyelids and deep wrinkles – keep you from looking the way you feel inside?
+Why should the sad effects of gravity – sagging jowls, baggy eyelids, and deep wrinkles – keep you from looking the way you feel inside?

-Many of my patients are finding that this is the ideal time to embark on procedures they have always wanted to do, but never had the time for.
+Many of my patients are finding that since Covid, they are able to work from home more, and have fewer social demands, making now the ideal time to embark on procedures they have always wanted to do, but never had the time for.

 With “working from home” and no “social pressures”, one of my long-standing patients who regularly maintains her youthful appearance with muscle relaxing injections and facial filler treatments took the step to have her short scar facelift procedure.